publicdocs/uscode/assets/md/titles/usc40/us/usc/t40/stI/ch5/schIII/m__us_usc_t40_s549.md

                 (vii) a museum attended by the public;

-                (viii) a library serving free all residents of a community, district, State, or region;
+                (viii) a library serving free all residents of a community, district, State, or region; or

                 (ix) a historic light station as defined under section 308(e)(2) of the National Historic Preservation Act ([16 U.S.C.
 470w–7(e)(2)][/us/usc/t16/s470w–7/e/2]), including a historic light station conveyed under subsection (b) of that section, notwithstanding the number of hours that the historic light station is open to the public; or

-                (x)
+            (C)

-                 an organization whose—
+             for purposes of providing services to veterans (as defined in [section 101 of title 38][/us/usc/t38/s101]), to an organization whose—

-                    (I) membership comprises substantially veterans (as defined under [section 101 of title 38][/us/usc/t38/s101]); and
+                (i) membership comprises substantially veterans; and

-                    (II) representatives are recognized by the Secretary of Veterans Affairs under [section 5902 of title 38][/us/usc/t38/s5902].
+                (ii) representatives are recognized by the Secretary of Veterans Affairs under [section 5902 of title 38][/us/usc/t38/s5902].

         (4) __Exception.—__